 - sudden increase or decrease in heart rate and palpitations

 - swelling in joints, alongside pain and stiffness

-- depression, anxiety and irritability
+- depression (depression in children), anxiety and irritability

 - puffy and round face

 - hair loss and thinning of hair